tropiano/tropianhs/_posts/2025-04-18-march-report.md

 X paid itself again this month.
 I wish those views would turn into customer, but I imagine I am not targeting the right group of people, plus I don't have something compelling to sell.

 I am experimenting with DeepSeek and it might as well replace the HF instance that I spin up for the Xtopics analytics.
-It might be less expensive and could allow me to simplify the infrastructure.
+It seems to be a bit less expensive and could allow me to simplify the infrastructure.

+As I said last month, it doesn't make sense to keep a positive balance here.
+It might be better to reinvest everything that I earn with my side projects into the projects themselves.
+For example, I could run ads or purchase services that could make me market my existing projects better.
+If you know anything that could help me, I would be happy to look into it.

+Thanks!
+And see you next month for the April report!

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co